fhirschmann/penchy/docs/arch.rst

 ===================================

-PenchY uses XML-RPC in order to communicate between clients, hereafter called nodes to distinguish between physical machines and the PenchY client.
+PenchY uses XML-RPC in order to communicate between clients, hereafter called nodes to distinguish physical machines from the PenchY client.

 Upon executing a job, PenchY will follow a procedure to distribute your wishes as defined in your job.
 This procedure will now be explained in detail.